osresearch/ncube/instructions.md

   * N ← des < 0
   * Z ← des = 0
   * V ← 0
-  * U ← 0
+  * `U` ← 0
-Description:
-If the source is zero the destination is unchanged and the Carry flag is set to the least significant bit of the destination.
-Otherwise, the operand at the destination address is shifted by the number of places equal to the value of the source.
-If the source is positive the shift is to the left and if negative it is to the right.
-Left shifts cause zero to be shifted in from the right and right shifts cause zero to be shifted in from the left.
-In both cases the Carry flag is set to the last bit shifted out.
-The source operand is always a Byte operand even though the destination can be a Byte (SFTB), Halfword (SFTH) or Word (SFTW).

 Exceptions:
   * none

 #### SGN - SET SIGN
+The sign of the destination is set to the sign of the source.

 Opcodes:
 ```
   78     SGNR       Set siGN Real